This article originally appeared on my blog five years ago, but I’ve updated it with more examples of where my decisions came from.

 There are two things I did/didn’t do that may astound you.

-I DON’T offer refreshments for visitors in this studio.
+I DON’T offer refreshments for visitors in my studio.

-I DO provide small gifts for children, and encourage them to touch my work.
+I DO provide small gifts for children, and encourage them (and other visitors) to touch my work.

 So why do I welcome kids in my art space?

 Because it is an act of generosity, compassion, good will, and education.
-And it’s the best gift I can offer visitors, especially those who are new to my work.
+And it’s the best gift I can offer visitors with kids, especially those who are new to my work.